UtkarshRedd/Product-Popularity-Calculator/README.md

 Clickstream data was fetched from GCP BigQuery.
 The following click events were extracted from this data - Adds to cart, Adds to cart from wishlist, Number of clicks, Number of purchases, and Number of unique purchases.
 This project performs the following tasks: -

-1. Analyzes click events – Number of clicks, Number of Adds to Cart, Number of Adds to Cart from Wishlist, Number of purchases.
-2. Computes the influence/significance of these click events towards a unique product purchase and assigns respective weights to the events, using Regression.
-3. Calculate the product popularity based on these weights.

 The results of the significance of each click event, as illustrated by the best-performing regressor, are as follows: -
 ![image](https://github.com/UtkarshRedd/Product-Popularity-Calculator/assets/29978378/7266ffc8-7a28-460b-8b27-c3f806b0dc4f)